Xceptance/xlt-documentation/content/en/xtc/015-load-testing.md

 ## Select the Test Suite Repository

-Select **Configuration** in the menu on the left to check in the **Repository** tab whether the project repository and branch for the test suite is correctly set and can be accessed using the [provided authentication](../010-xtc-basics/#repository-authentication).
+Select **Configuration** in the menu on the left to check in the _Repository_ tab whether the [project repository and branch](../010-xtc-basics/#project-configuration) for the test suite is correctly set and can be accessed using the [provided authentication](../010-xtc-basics/#repository-authentication).

+Note that you can override the repository branch in the [test settings](#test-settings) if needed.

 ## View Load Tests